Portuguese Sweet Bread: The Recipe

 Portuguese Sweet Bread (Pao Doce)

-2 packages (1/4 ounce each) active dry or rapid rise yeast
+- 2 packages active dry or rapid rise yeast packages (1/4 ounce each)

-About 4 cups unbleached all-purpose flour or bread flour (dip dry measure into flour container to overflowing and level off excess)
+- 4 cups unbleached flour Unbleached all-purpose flour or bread flour (dip dry measure into flour container to overflowing and level off excess)